cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 You can learn more about CI at [work_in_progress]

 ### CI add test
-To ensure that adding new a workload will not break other workloads and it's behavior can be predicted, we've mandated writing tests before PR can be merged.
+To ensure that adding new a workload will not break other workloads and its behavior can be predicted, we've mandated writing tests before PR can be merged.

 If a new workload is added, please follow the instructions to add a testcase to